 Plastic or Ceramic?
-We road tested two reusable travel mugs for coffee and tea on the go.
+Which reusable travel mugs are best?
+We road tested two reusable travel cups for coffee and tea on the go.

 Have you ever experienced Eco Envy?
 On a recent road trip from San Francisco to Laguna Beach with author Eden Canon, I found myself in a Livermore Starbucks before dawn, twitching with envy as she deftly pulled a plastic reusable travel mug out of her handbag and handed it to the barista with her order.